sphinx-labs/sphinx/docs/ops-getting-started.md

 You'll need a Sphinx API key and an organization ID.
 You can get these on the [Sphinx UI](https://www.sphinx.dev/).

-## 4. Get an RPC endpoint API key

-We recommend getting a private API key from an RPC node provider like [Alchemy](https://www.alchemy.com/).
-Public RPC endpoints can be flaky, so we don't recommend them for this guide.

-## 5. Add environment variables
+## 4. Add your credentials

-In your `.env` file, add your Sphinx API key and your RPC endpoint API key from the previous steps:
+In your `.env` file, add your Sphinx API key from the previous step:
 ```
 SPHINX_API_KEY=<your API key>
-RPC_API_KEY=<your API key>
 ```

 Also, in your `.env` file, add the private key of your EOA: